 2. How can I assist my students and families in connecting with DDSN services?

-• Share the Overview of Services flyer (PDF) and explain to parents that DDSN provides long term services that a student may benefit from after high school.
+• Share the Overview of Services flyer and explain to parents/guardians that DDSN provides long term services that a student may benefit from after high school.

-• Inform families that they need to apply for services before they need them to have a seamless transition.
+• Inform families that they need to apply for services before they need them, leading to a seamless transition.

-• Families need to research options prior to graduation and the requirements for these options.
+• Encourage Families to research options before graduation and the requirements for these options.

 • Review our information sheets on the Waiver services that DDSN provides and share with families.

-• Work with your DDSN Transition Coordinator to be sure all your students are connected with DDSN.
+• Work with your DDSN Transition Coordinator to ensure all of your students have an open case with DDSN.

 • Encourage families to apply before the student is age 14.
-Help the family who is applying by:
+To best help the family:

-• Providing information about the child's disability category (may wish to highlight this on the flyer)
+• Provide information about the child's disability category (may wish to highlight this on the flyer)

-• Providing the families with a recent IEP and Psychological Evaluation to help with eligibility determination.
+• Provide the families with a recent IEP and Psychological Evaluation to help with eligibility determination.

-• Encouraging families to respond to DDSN requests to complete the process.
+• Encourage families to respond to DDSN requests to complete the process.

 • Understand the role of the DDSN case manager and how to involve them in the transition process

 • Case managers are local contacts for families.
 Know who each students case manager is and the name of

 • Involve the student's case managers in transition planning.
-Use this tool to communicate with case managers (PDF).
+Use this tool to communicate with case managers.

-3. How can I tell if my student is already connected with DDSN?
+3. How can I tell if my student has an active case with DDSN?

-If you or the family is unsure if the student is connected to DDSN you can:
+If you or the family/guardian is unsure if a student has an active case with DDSN, you can:

-1) Share this flyer with families or the individual and they can contact DDSN at the numbers
+1) Share this flyer with families or the student, and they can contact DDSN at the numbers listed to inquire about

-2) Have the individual/family sign the release of information form and DDSN staff, including the DDSN Transition
+2) Ask the student and family/guardian to sign the Release of Information form so that DDSN staff, including the DDSN

-By filling out the Release of Information form (with individual/guardian signature), information can be shared with the school (and other agencies indicated as needed) to promote transition outcomes.
-This permits DDSN Transition Coordinators to share information such as the student's eligibility, case manager, waiver funding status and documents needed to determine eligibility.
-Teachers can obtain forms for their classroom and the Transition Coordinator can assist you in being sure your entire class is connected.
+A completed Release of Information form (with student/guardian signature), information about DDSN services to be shared with the school (and other agencies indicated as needed) which will promote transition outcomes.
+The Release of Information permits DDSN Transition Coordinators to share information such as the student's eligibility, case manager, and DDSN program enrollments.
+Teachers can obtain forms for their classroom, and the Transition Coordinator can assist you in being sure your entire class is connected.

 2) Forms can be mailed to the following address: